 - Mechanics & Materials

-This component is a sequence of five courses (fourteen credits) in solid mechanics and material behavior ME 2311 (three credits), ME 2301 (three credits), ME 3403 (three credits), including a two credit laboratory in mechanics and materials, ME 3228 (two credits) and a one credit companion FEA laboratory ME 3164 (one credit) utilizing 3D solid modelling and FEA software to complement the second solid mechanics course.
+This component is a sequence of five courses (fourteen credits) in solid mechanics and material behavior ME 2311 (three credits), ME 2301 (three credits), ME 3403 (three credits), including a two credit laboratory in mechanics and materials, ME 3228 (two credits) and a one credit companion FEA laboratory ME 3164 (one credit) utilizing 3D solid modeling and FEA software to complement the second solid mechanics course.
 The Mechanics and Materials sequence contains very strong coverage of basic solid mechanics and materials science, including significant laboratory and computational components.

 - Thermal & Fluid Science

 A sequence of five courses (fifteen credits) covering thermodynamics, fluid mechanics and heat transfer, including a three credit laboratory that integrates these areas of study.
 The courses in this sequence are: Engineering Thermodynamics I − ME 2322 (three credits), Engineering Thermodynamics II − ME 3322 (three credits), Fluid Mechanics − ME 3370 (three credits), Heat Transfer − ME 3371 (three credits), and Thermal-Fluid Systems Laboratory − ME 4251 (two-credit laboratory).